 What is a Credit Builder Loan?

-These are really not “loans” so much as they are savings accounts that help you build a credit history.
+Credit builder loans are really not “loans” so much as they are savings accounts that help you build a credit history.
 They are offered by credit unions, community banks and community development financial institutions (CDFI) to help young people get a credit score or older people repair one.

 You take out a small installment loan backed by your savings account.
 You make monthly payments like you would on any other loan.
 Once you have paid the “loan” back, the money you paid out is yours and the lender reports your success to the credit agencies.

 The key element here is that credit builder loans are reported to the credit bureaus.
 At least, they should be.
 The credit bureaus use the on-time payments as the basis for establishing a credit score.
 That is the only reason you would want one.
-Otherwise, it would be a savings account that you pay interest instead of earn interest.

 “Anytime you apply for credit, you should ask and verify that they report their information to the national credit reporting companies,” Griffin advised.
 “If those payments aren’t reported, it won’t help you build credit.”